alphagov/paas-developer-docs/docs/getting_started/quick_setup_guide.md

     Your `USERNAME` is your email address your account was created with.

     You will then be prompted to enter your password, which should have been sent to you by email (subject "Welcome to the Government PaaS").

+    If your login fails with a message like this:

+    ```
+    FAILED
+    Error performing request: Get https://api.cloud.service.gov.uk/v2/info: EOF
+    ```

+    and your internet connection is otherwise working, the most likely cause is that your IP address is not on [our whitelist](https://github.com/alphagov/paas-cf/blob/master/terraform/prod.tfvars#L9).
+Please contact support and ask to be whitelisted.

 4. **It's important for security that you now change your password**.
 Run: